smchase/Sudoku-Solver/README.md

 The way we solve this is by translating a Sudoku puzzle to a binary 2D matrix (which we will consider to be true/false values).
 The rows represent choices, and the columns represent constraints.

-The binary matrix looks something like this: https://www.stolaf.edu/people/hansonr/sudoku/exactcovermatrix.htm.
+The binary matrix looks something like [this](https://www.stolaf.edu/people/hansonr/sudoku/exactcovermatrix.htm).

 For example, a row may represent placing a 5 in position (1,3).
 This row would have exactly four 'true' entries:
 1. One in the column that represents having a 5 in row 3.